 At the same time, think about what you wish for the bride-to-be to have in the new chapter of her life.
 Frequently, this includes blessings, good fortune, happiness, strength, and resilience.

 As you reflect, list your thoughts on a piece of paper or online software.
-This list will guide you as you draft and compose your poem.
+This list will guide you as you draft and compose your bridal shower poem.

 Read Other Poems

 Many believe that in order to write, you must read a lot beforehand.
-With that said, browsing through online platforms or published collections of poetry will immensely help you write your own poem.
+With that said, browsing through online platforms or published collections of poetry will immensely help you write your own poem for a bridal shower.
 This step is particularly essential especially for those with little or no prior experience with writing poems.

 Decide What Style of Poem You Want to Write